pi-base/data/spaces/finite-particular-point-topology/README.md

 Let $X=3=\{0,1,2\}$ be any finite set and fix a particular point $0$ of $X$.
 A set is open in this topology if it contains $0$ or is empty.

-Considered as #8 ("Finite Particular Point Topology") in {{doi:10.1007\/978-1-4612-6290-9_6}}.
+Defined as counterexample #8 ("Finite Particular Point Topology") in {{doi:10.1007\/978-1-4612-6290-9_6}}.